Last update: September 15, 2017

-First, you see the glass and metal base, formed into a shape to honor the Islamic influence in Malaysia.
-Then, you see the skybridge connecting both towers.
+First, you see the glass and metal base, formed into a shape which honors the Islamic influence in Malaysia.
+Then, you see the sky-bridge connecting both towers.
 Then, you see the spires.

 While some say Malaysia has become an expensive country to live in, the reality is that you can live relatively cheaply by Western standards, or you can choose to have a low-tax home and spend as much as you like.

 At Nomad Capitalist, our goal is to bring the best of the world to you so you can grow your business and your freedom through international living.
 We are continuously updating our content to empower you with the most current tools for making your decisions about where to plant your flags and enjoy the kind of lifestyle you want.

 Here is an overview of living in Kuala Lumpur designed and updated for today’s Nomad Capitalist.

 Living in Kuala Lumpur: Southeast Asia’s hidden gem

 For those that agree that Asia will own the twenty-first century — and who want to be here to take part in that — living in Asia is an exciting thing.
 The exotic culture, fantastic food, and interesting people all seem a world away from Western countries … because, of course, they are.